Pasha1234565/handicraft_export/handicraft_export/DEMO_SHOT_LIST.md

-# Handicraft Export — Demo Video Shot List
+# Handicraft Export — Demo Video Shots List

 **📋 For the video editor / screen recorder.** Each row = one shot/scene.
 **Duration:** ~12 min total